flageval-baai/SeniorTalk/README.md

 This dataset contains 55.53 hours of high-quality speech data collected from 202 elderly across 16 provinces in China.
 Key features of the dataset include:

 *   **Age Range:**  75-85 years old (inclusive).
 This is a crucial age range often overlooked in speech datasets.
-*   **Speakers:** 202 unique child speakers.
+*   **Speakers:** 202 unique elderly speakers.
 *   **Geographic Diversity:** Speakers from 16 of China's 34 provincial-level administrative divisions, capturing a range of regional accents.
-*   **Gender Balance:**  Approximately 1:3 representation of male and female speakers, largely attributed to the differing average ages of males and females among the elderly.
+*   **Gender Balance:**  Approximately 7:13 representation of male and female speakers, largely attributed to the differing average ages of males and females among the elderly.
 *   **Recording Conditions:**  Recordings were made in quiet environments using a variety of smartphones (both Android and iPhone devices) to ensure real-world applicability.
 *   **Content:**  Natural, conversational speech during age-appropriate activities.
 The content is unrestricted, promoting spontaneous and natural interactions.
 *   **Audio Format:**  WAV files with a 16kHz sampling rate.